 While Verizon received no such demands in 2014, we did file legal support for Microsoft when it received a warrant requiring the company to obtain emails that it stored in Ireland and give them to United States law enforcement.
 Microsoft challenged the warrant in court; and, we filed a brief with that court explaining that the warrant was invalid because United States law does not allow the United States government to use a search warrant to obtain customer data stored overseas.
 That lower court disagreed but Microsoft appealed, and we filed a brief last month before the applicable United States appellate court explaining why the lower court had erred.
 Regardless of the outcome of that case, we remain confident that the United States government cannot use a warrant to obtain the data of our non-United States customers’ stored in cloud data centers outside the United States.
 Moreover, at the urging of Microsoft, Verizon and a host of other United States companies and privacy advocates, three United States Senators have introduced legislation to make that the law – that the United States government can only use a warrant to force a United States company to produce customer data stored overseas when the customer was a United States person. http://publicpolicy.verizon.com/blog/entry/leads-act-safeguards-cloud-data-at-home-and-abroad.

 On occasion, we are required by government orders, regulations or other legal requirements to block access to specified websites.
-While we have not received such blocking demands in the United States, we have received such demands in a handful of other countries.
+To be clear, these are requests to block access to a website, not a request to remove user content; we did not receive a request from any government to remove user content last year.
+While we have not received blocking demands in the United States, we have received such demands in a handful of other countries.
 Generally, the blocking demands are issued because the websites are contrary to laws in those countries relating to child pornography, online gambling or copyright.
 The figures below relate to the number of websites we were required to block access to during the relevant period of time; we may be required to block access in the specified country to such websites for an ongoing period of time, but we count such demands only for the period in which they were initially made.
 We were also required to block access to websites in India but are precluded by law from identifying the specific number of websites.

 |Country||Half of 2013*||1st Half of 2014||2nd Half of 2014|